BluesNote1/metax/README.md

 The files with location data get visually listed, you can see the original picture (BMP, JPEG, JPG, PNG, GIF, and more...) next to the corresponding map image of coordinates of each file with place name above it (using Map Quest API).

-* Optionally use duplicates removal (by MD5 checksums), on files in chosen directory (using fdupes)
+* Optionally use duplicates removal (by MD5 checksums), on files in chosen directory (using fdupes).
 * Optionally extract zip files
-(both available with checkboxes)
+(both available with checkboxes).

-* Button to copy coordinates of file
+* Button to copy coordinates of file.
-* Button to copy place name of file
-(usually where the photo was taken)
+* Button to copy place name of file (where the photo was taken).

 The program minimize API use: copies existing maps for same location, scan each file once according to its content sig (with MD5)